Ishikawa diagram: Root causes

+There can be confusion about the relationships between problems, causes, symptoms and effects.
+Smith highlights this and the common question “Is that a problem or a symptom?” which mistakenly presumes that problems and symptoms are mutually exclusive categories.
+A problem is a situation that bears improvement; a symptom is the effect of a cause: a situation can be both a problem and a symptom.

+At a practical level, a cause is whatever is responsible for, or explains, an effect - a factor "whose presence makes a critical difference to the occurrence of an outcome".

 The causes emerge by analysis, often through brainstorming sessions, and are grouped into categories on the main branches off the fishbone.
 To help structure the approach, the categories are often selected from one of the common models shown below, but may emerge as something unique to the application in a specific case.

 Each potential cause is traced back to find the root cause, often using the 5 Whys technique.